panggi/panggi.com/_posts/articles/2015-06-18-get-list-of-tor-exit-ip-addresses-using-ruby.md

 * Get the newest Tor exit nodes data from [https://check.torproject.org/exit-addresses](https://check.torproject.org/exit-addresses)
 * Get all the ip addresses from that data by using regex
-* Store it to a file
+* Store them to a file

 And here is the implementation in Ruby: